Programs and Services

 Diabetes Telehealth is a free education and support service for people living with diabetes in rural and remote areas of WA.

-It is estimated that more than 120,000 West Australians live with diabetes.
+More than 128,000 Western Australians live with diabetes.
 In some country areas, the numbers of diabetes educators available are limited or do not exist, and it is these gaps that the Diabetes Telehealth service fills.

 How does it work?